|

 The race caravan started passing at that point and

-as my team car came
+as my team car came by,

 they informed me that one of my teammates had also gotten